 Four P-51 Mustangs, similar to these, drove off 14 German Me-109s.

-Afterwards, once Bailey and Hall bailed-out over liberated territory, the plane, on auto pilot, started a slow, circular descent.
-According to Terugblik 40-45, a Dutch magazine that Terry Eckert, Merle Eckert’s son, sent me, the townspeople of Boekholt, which is near the Dutch-German border, were fascinated by the “ghost plane’s” slow, almost leisurely, descent.
+Afterwards, once Bailey and Hall bailed out over liberated territory, the plane, on auto pilot, started a slow, circular descent.
+According to Terugblik 40-45, a Dutch magazine that Terry Eckert, Merle Eckert’s son, sent me, the townspeople of Venlo, which is near the Holland-German border, were fascinated by the “ghost plane’s” slow, almost leisurely, descent.
 When it came down, it struck a utility pole and then a Nazi-occupied barn.

 The citizens rushed to the plane and noticed the pilot’s yokes had been secured in place by the use of seat-belts.
+It was reported as 90% damaged.

 They were also likely looking for aviation fuel for cooking.

 Mission No. 313 also saw two B-17s collide in mid-air.
-Of the 18 airmen on those planes, 13 were killed in action, two were POWs and three returned to base.
+Of the 18 airmen on those planes, 13 were killed in action; two were POWs; and three returned to base.

 (See Appendix B for Donald Geng’s recollections of bailing-out and being a POW.)